 This souffle-like Broccoli Kugel is easy to throw together with ingredients you're likely to have on hand.
 Using frozen broccoli minimizes the prep work; eggs and mayonnaise lend a smooth texture to the onion and garlic-enhanced dish.

 11 of 12

 Giora Shimoni's dairy free Spinach Noodle Kugel makes a nice side dish for the Sabbath or holiday table.
-Fresh spinach and lots of onions add a homey, wholesome feel to this kugel; the simple flavors make it a good complement to all sorts of entrees.
+Fresh spinach and lots of onions add a homey, wholesome feel to this kugel; the simple flavors make it a good complement for all sorts of entrees.
 Making a dairy meal?
-Add feta, goat cheese, or your favorite shredded hard cheese to the noodle mixture before baking.
+Add feta or your favorite shredded hard cheese to the noodle mixture before baking.

 12 of 12